geoapi-pt/main/res/readme.md

 ## Carta Administrativa Oficial de Portugal

-The "Carta Administrativa Oficial de Portugal" was downloaded from the Direção Geral de Território website [here](https://www.dgterritorio.gov.pt/dados-abertos).
-This directory `res/portuguese-administrative-chart/` has five different zip files, corresponding to Continental Portugal, Madeira and Western, Central and Eastern group of Azores.
+The ZIP files of the "Carta Administrativa Oficial de Portugal" were downloaded from the Direção Geral de Território website [here](https://www.dgterritorio.gov.pt/dados-abertos) into the directory `res/portuguese-administrative-chart/`.
+These are 5 ZIP files, corresponding to Continental Portugal, Madeira and Western, Central and Eastern group of Azores.

 In each download link several options appear, but the versions ending in `AAd_CAOP2020.zip` should selected.
 That is, we should not download the files with `troco` because they make reference to the lines (troço) and not to the surfaces.
 We should not select either the ones ending in `GPKG`.

+To update, we must only download the 5 ZIP files and the code should do the rest, if the structure of thoese files is unchanged.
+We must also update the files names in the object `regions` in the file `/prepareServer.js`

 ## Details about Parishes and Municipalities